edgarv24/CS314-Project/reports/design.md

 ![sprint 2 user interface](../images/Sprint2UserInterface.png)

-Changes made to the UI include four new components named Where Am I, Where Is, Find Distance and Find Places.
-They will be placed underneath the leaflet map.
+Changes made to the UI include two new components which are the Where am I and Find Distance.

-* Where Is Component: Open a popup when clicked which will have two input fields for latitude and longitude and a button to submit the inputs, then display a marker in the location that the user entered.
+* Where Am I Component: Button, that when clicked, recenters the map back to the user’s current location marker.

-* Find Distance Component: Open a popup when clicked, which will have input fields for the latitude and longitude of both locations and a submit button which, when pressed, will reveal the distance and then display markers for both locations with a line between them.
+* Find Distance Component: Open an input field when clicked, which will have text entries for the latitude and longitude of both locations and a submit button which, when pressed, will reveal the distance and then display markers for both locations with a line between them.

-* Find Places Component: Open a popup when clicked, which will have an input field for the user to search for a name of a location and a list of matching locations will appear.
-The user can click on one to display a marker for the location.

 ### Component Hierarchy

 ![sprint 2 component hierarchy](../images/Sprint2ComponentHierarchy.png)

-Modifications to the component hierarchy are being made to integrate new functionality.
-Components will be made for the Find Places, Find Distance, and Where Is epics.
-This will allow the user to input coordinates or locations to shift and update the Leaflet map in the Atlas component.
-These components will lift state up to the Atlas component so that the map is synced with the current request and location data.
+Modifications to the component hierarchy were made that integrate new functionality.
+A component was made for the Find Distance inside of the Atlas Class.
+This allows the user to input coordinates or locations, which updates the Leaflet map in the Atlas component.
+This component lifts state up inside the Atlas component so that the map is synced with the current request.
-* Atlas renders the Find Places, Find Distance, and Where Is popup components when they are requested and enabled.
+* Atlas renders the Find Distance popup components when they are requested and enabled.
-* These three components might be combined into a single dynamic component with a dropdown select for the current method of input.
+* Find Distance exists inside of the Atlas Class

 ### Class Diagram